mashnoor/bs-devops-tasks/task1/README.md

 - New Item > (Enter name and select Multibranch Pipeline)
 - From Branch Sources, select a soucre and enter the public repository url
 - From Build Configuration, change the script path to task1/app1/Jenkinsfile
+- Update Jenkinsfile if necessary
 - Create a new build pipeline for app2.
 The process is identical to the above one.
-Chnage the script path to task1/app1/Jenkinsfile
+Chnage the script path to task1/app2/Jenkinsfile
 - Hit save and jenkins should automatically clone the repository, build